CasimirKaPazi/HydrogenUnits/Derivation.md

 \* Time it takes for a body of mass M to travel distance L when accelerated with energy E.

-# Deriving
+# Derivation

-## Cube of hydrogen gas at it's triple point
+## Mass: Cube of hydrogen gas at it's triple point

 Pressure at triple point
 Density = (0,08988 kg 1/m³ x 273 K x 7,041 kPa) / (101,325 kPa x 13,8033 K) = 0.1235 kg 1/m³